Monday, June 29, 2009

 We were at Hampton Court Palace today to receive our Green Apple Award.

-From the right: Kath our fabulous interior designer, Kate O'Mara (giving out the awards) Cath our architect.
+From the right: Kath our fabulous interior designer, Kate O'Mara (giving out the awards, she was in a TV programme called Howard's Way) Cath our architect.

 We had some lovely strawberries and ice cream.
 Oh, and our trophy was an engraved plasterers trowel.